SugarF0x/sugarfox/README.md

 # install dependencies
 $ npm install

-# open serve with hot reload at .42 machine
+# open serve with hot reload on localhost
+# or on local machine IP if one is present in .env
 $ npm run dev

 # build for production and launch server